How to apply

 We recommend applying for a visa at least 8 business days before your trip.
 A visa can only be expedited in case the applicant has documentary evidence of urgency.
 No expedited service is provided for multiple-entry visas.

 Please apply for a visa no earlier than 6 months before the planned date of entry to the Russian Federation.

 All questions in the application form must be answered.
 If a question is not applicable, please put “N/A”.

-In “Date of entry/exit into/from Russia” field please indicate the full period of the requested visa (as found in your invitation), not only the planned dates of your first visit.
-American citizens applying for a multiple 3-year tourist, private, business or humanitarian visa should indicate a 3-year period starting from the entry date indicated in the invitation.
+In the “Date of entry/exit into/from Russia” field please indicate the full period of the requested visa (as found in your invitation), not only the planned dates of your first visit.
+American citizens applying for multiple 3-year tourist, private, business or humanitarian visas should indicate a 3-year period starting from the entry date indicated in the invitation.